 Recreational Fishing Information

-Please see the “Fishing Licenses” section (pg.
-30) for more information on Mississippi recreational saltwater sportfishing licenses and Mississippi’s free saltwater sportfishing days (pg.
-31).
+Please see the “Fishing Licenses” section (License Fees) for more information on Mississippi recreational saltwater sportfishing licenses and Mississippi’s free saltwater sportfishing days (License Information).
 A recreational saltwater fishing license is required for all methods of recreational finfish harvest.

 It shall be unlawful for recreational fishermen to sell or offer for sale any seafood caught in or landed in the state of Mississippi, and only licensed commercial fishermen may catch and sell seafood.
 Furthermore, it shall be unlawful for any person, firm or corporation to purchase, buy, barter for or trade for any seafood caught in or landed in the state of Mississippi that was caught or landed by a recreational fisherman or that was transported into the state of Mississippi by a recreational fisherman.

 It is lawful for any restaurant to possess, prepare and serve lawfully recreationally caught marine finfish to the persons who caught the finfish (MS Code § 49-7-56).

 Recreational fishermen not fishing in Mississippi waters may transport and land fish that meet the minimum size and creel limits of the waters in which they were legally caught.
 Said recreational fishermen must possess a valid saltwater sportfishing license as may be required in the waters where the fish were caught.
 In the absence of minimum size or creel limits in another jurisdiction, Mississippi law will prevail.

 Charter and Head Boats

 Persons on a licensed charter boat or head boat may possess a two-day bag limit only when complying with the following conditions and only for the species listed in subsection G as listed below:

 - Charter boats must be less than 100 gross tons and meet U.S. Coast Guard requirements to carry six or fewer passengers.